hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-user-backups admin

-The function for obtaining the list of available user backups.
+This function for obtaining the list of available user backups.

 *******************************************************************